US STOCKS-Futures dip ahead of jobs data, Fed minutes

 * Forest Labs to buy Aptalis, shares rise

-NEW YORK, Jan 8 U.S. stock index futures slipped on Wednesday, a day after the S&P 500 posted its largest gain in three weeks and ahead of jobs data from the private sector.
+NEW YORK, Jan 8 U.S. stock index futures fell on Wednesday, a day after the S&P 500 posted its largest gain in three weeks and ahead of jobs data from the private sector.

-S&P 500 futures fell 1.5 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures fell 15 points and Nasdaq 100 futures were flat.
+* S&P 500 futures fell 2 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 14 points and Nasdaq 100 futures lost 1 point.

-"Coming off the Christmas season you have a lot of sales but the weather hasn't collaborated," Bakhos said.

-Forest Laboratories agreed to buy privately held specialty pharmaceutical company Aptalis Holdings Inc for about $2.9 billion.
-Forest Labs shares rose 10.6 percent in premarket trading.
+* Forest Laboratories agreed to buy privately held specialty pharmaceutical company Aptalis Holdings Inc for about $2.9 billion.
+Forest Labs shares rose 7.2 percent in light premarket trading.

 * Dow up 0.05 pct, S&P 500 down 0.14 pct, Nasdaq down 0.08 pct (Updates to mid-afternoon, changes byline)